Gout: Prevention

-Risk of gout attacks can be lowered by complete abstinence from drinking alcoholic beverages, reducing the intake of fructose (e.g. high fructose corn syrup) and purine-rich foods of animal origin, such as organ meats and seafood.
+Risk of gout attacks can be lowered by complete abstinence from drinking alcoholic beverages, reducing the intake of fructose (e.g., high fructose corn syrup), sucrose, and purine-rich foods of animal origin, such as organ meats and seafood.
 Eating dairy products, vitamin C-rich foods, coffee, and cherries may help prevent gout attacks, as does losing weight.
 Gout may be secondary to sleep apnea via the release of purines from oxygen-starved cells.
 Treatment of apnea can lessen the occurrence of attacks.

 Medications

 As of 2020, allopurinol is generally the recommended preventative treatment if medications are used.
 A number of other medications may occasionally be considered to prevent further episodes of gout, including probenecid, febuxostat, benzbromarone, and colchicine.
 Long term medications are not recommended until a person has had two attacks of gout, unless destructive joint changes, tophi, or urate nephropathy exist.
 It is not until this point that medications are cost-effective.
 They are not usually started until one to two weeks after an acute flare has resolved, due to theoretical concerns of worsening the attack.
 They are often used in combination with either an NSAID or colchicine for the first three to six months.

-While it has been recommended that urate-lowering measures should be increased until serum uric acid levels are below 300–360 µmol/L (5.0–6.0 mg/dl), there is little evidence to support this practice over simple putting people on a standard dose of allopurinol.
+While it has been recommended that urate-lowering measures should be increased until serum uric acid levels are below 300–360 μmol/L (5.0–6.0 mg/dL), there is little evidence to support this practice over simply putting people on a standard dose of allopurinol.
 If these medications are in chronic use at the time of an attack, it is recommended that they be continued.
-Levels that cannot be brought below 6.0 mg/dl while attacks continue indicates refractory gout.
+Levels that cannot be brought below 6.0 mg/dL while attacks continue indicates refractory gout.

 While historically it is not recommended to start allopurinol during an acute attack of gout, this practice appears acceptable.
 Allopurinol blocks uric acid production, and is the most commonly used agent.
 Long term therapy is safe and well-tolerated and can be used in people with renal impairment or urate stones, although hypersensitivity occurs in a small number of individuals.
 The HLA-B*58:01 allele of the human leukocyte antigen B (HLA-B) is strongly associated with severe cutaneous adverse reactions during treatment with allopurinol and is most common among Asian subpopulations, notably those of Korean, Han-Chinese, or Thai descent.